1 accredited program. Compare programs, get details, and request info.

 Basic life support skills including CPR, AED use, and ventilations.
 Available in two tracks: pre-hospital and in-facility.
 In Colorado, aspiring Basic Life Supports can choose from 1 accredited training program designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Basic Life Support in Colorado, you must complete an accredited training program and pass the AHA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-American Heart Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Basic Life Support in Colorado, you must complete an accredited training program and pass the AHA cognitive and psychomotor exams.
+American Heart Association certification is recognized nationwide.

 Program Options: BLS programs in Colorado are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 This course teaches the essential skills of CPR and AED usage for individuals in the healthcare sector.
 The AHA Basic Life Support program is essential for medical staff requiring certification and focuses on high-quality CPR for adult, children, and infants.
 It aims to improve response to cardiac emergencies, increasing efficiency and effectiveness.

-Explore related first responder training programs available in Colorado
+Explore other first responder training programs available in Colorado.

 BLS training in Colorado combines classroom instruction with hands-on practical experience.
 Programs cover basic life support skills including cpr, aed use, and ventilations. available in two tracks: pre-hospital and in-facility.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.